Skatox/spa-benchmark-suite/README.md

 ## Structure

 ```
-apps/
-└── vue/        - Vue + Vite RealWorld SPA implementation
+app/            - Vue + Vite RealWorld SPA implementation
 ```

-Each subfolder in `apps/` hosts a full SPA.
 The Vue app is a first-class project scaffolded with Vite and aligned to the RealWorld feature set.

 ## Getting Started